What is psoriasis?

 - Choose whole-grain pasta and bread, and brown rice.

 - Concentrate on lean proteins such as fish, chicken, and beans.

 - Cook with healthy fat, which can be found in olive and flaxseed oils.

-Omega-3 fatty acids are especially important for people who have psoriasis and the increased risk of heart disease.
+Omega-3 fatty acids are important for people who have psoriasis and increased risk of heart disease.
 Your body can’t make these essential nutrients, so you need to get them through food.

-Omega-3 fatty acids are an example of a “healthy fat” that may lower your cholesterol levels and improve your cardiovascular system.
+Omega-3 fatty acids are an example of a “healthy fat.”
+They may lower your cholesterol levels and improve your cardiovascular system.
 Omega-3 fatty acids are building blocks in the production of hormones that help regulate a series of bodily functions.
-Increasing omega-3 fatty acids in your diet may lower triglyceride levels, meaning your blood vessels are less likely to accumulate the plaque that can leads to heart disease.
+Increasing your intake of omega-3 fatty acids may lower triglyceride levels.
+This means your blood vessels are less likely to accumulate the plaque that can lead to heart disease.

 Plant food sources of omega-3s include:

 - flax seeds